sapeol/three/README.md

 # My playground for learning 3js:

-It's 3D library used to create and display 3d graphics using WebGL API
+It's a 3D library used to create and display 3d graphics using WebGL API